sakitume/Custom-ERCF-Build-Sakitume-Edition/docs/index.md

 Please check out the sidebar on the left (pull it down if you have to in case it is collapsed) and browse the various sections I've compiled thus far.

+> Note: This isn't meant to be a build guide, although it should contain enough information to help with most builds.
+Instead it is a collection of notes and information that I collected while building *my* ERCF, using a FYSETC kit and a selection of mods that I thought made sense.
+So please be mindful that there can be some mistakes or inefficiencies in how I built mine.
+Also some of what I've done might not apply to your own build especially when different parts or mods are used.

 Oh...and thanks for visiting.

 --Sakitume (Sock it to me)